Alex Parrish: Reception

-The character of Alex Parrish received positive reviews and Chopra was immediately praised for her portrayal.
+The character of Alex Parrish received positive reviews and Chopra was praised for her portrayal.
 Describing the character as cool, charismatic, and complex, Sonia Saraiya of Salon said that Alex Parrish is the Indian-American heroine she had been waiting for.
 James Poniewozik of The New York Times described Chopra as the "strongest human asset" of the show, adding that "she is immediately charismatic and commanding."
 Buddy TV praised Alex's characterization, calling her "Bold and Sassy" and writing, "She's daring enough to hook up with a guy she just met in an airplane and sassy enough to call him out later in front of everyone when he pretends he just met her."
 The A.V.
 Club wrote, "Chopra is one of those performers who reduces you to the language of an old-Hollywood agent type.
 She's just got that thing.
 She's got zazz.
 She pops on screen.
 Chopra is not just gorgeous, she's naturally charismatic."
 An article published by SheKnows Media noted that although the show has many fascinating young characters, Alex in particular "sits at the center".

 Rob Lowman of Los Angeles Daily News was impressed with Chopra's performance, calling her "charismatic" and writing, "I was immediately struck by her dynamic screen presence.
 Chopra is someone worth keeping an eye on."
 Emily Canal of Forbes called Quantico "One Of The Most Feminist Shows" of the season, praising its female characters and writing, "Quantico not only highlights a handful of diverse women, but gives them more than just love interests to drive the plot.
 They're forceful, have storylines that propel their narrative and dialog that doesn't shy away from the double standards and hardships women face in reality."
 She also noted the fact that Alex takes control of her sexuality and decisions, saying, "What was set up as an uncomfortable situation where Booth was in charge, swiveled into a scenario that gave Parish the reins."
 TheWrap's Tim Grierson wrote, "Chopra has a poise and sexual spark as Alex that suggests a formidable potential FBI agent whose mind and beauty are equally stunning."